telerik/blazor-docs/components/grid/virtual-scrolling.md

 Set the `RowHeight` parameter to a `decimal` value which will always be interpreted as pixels (`px`).
 The value of the `RowHeight` must be greater than the height of the cell (or row) that the browser would normally render.

+Consider the following specifics when setting the row height value:

->tip The Grid renders padding in the cells by default.
-The loading skeletons has a line height in order to render.
+* The Grid renders padding in the cells by default.
+The loading skeletons have a line height in order to render.
 This results in some minimum row heights, which can vary depending on the theme and custom CSS styles on the page.
+* Ensure the height of the `td` element matches the `RowHeight` when using the [Row Template]({%slug grid-templates-row%}).
+* Do not change the value of the `RowHeight` parameter at runtime.

 >tip Ensure the height of the td element matches the `RowHeight` when using the [Row Template]({%slug grid-templates-row%}).